InnoDB uses simulated asynchronous disk I/O:

 In sequential read-ahead, if

 InnoDBnotices that the access pattern to a segment in the tablespace is sequential, it posts in advance a batch of reads of database pages to the I/O system.

 In random read-ahead, if

-following an operating system crash or a power outage, and
+safety to recovery following a crash or power outage, and improves

-improves performance on most varieties of Unix by reducing the
+performance on most varieties of Unix by reducing the need for

 Doublewrite means that before writing pages to a data file,

 tablespace area called the doublewrite buffer.
 Only after the